-ArcArtists info@arcartists.com 917.201.7333 www.arcartists.com Oye!!!
-Live in Puerto Rico (Miel Music, 2013) features the debut recording of The Rhythm Collective, an ensemble first put together in 2003 for a month long tour of West Africa.
-The group includes Aldemar Valentín on Electric Bass, Tony Escapa on Drums and Reinaldo de Jesus on percussion; all native Puerto Ricans and some of the most coveted musicians in their respective fields.
-Fed by the energy of the full capacity audience in attendance, the group delivers a high intensity performance which includes originals by Zenon and covers of Tito Puente's "Oye Como Va" and Silvio Rodríguez' "El Necio".
+Oye!!!
+Live in Puerto Rico (Miel Music, 2013) features the debut recording of The Rhythm Collective, an ensemble first put together in 2003 for a month-long tour of West Africa.
+The group includes Aldemar Valentín on electric bass, Tony Escapa on drums and Reinaldo de Jesus on percussion; all native Puerto Ricans and some of the most coveted musicians in their respective fields.
+Fed by the energy of the full capacity audience in attendance, the group delivers a high intensity performance which includes originals by Zenón and covers of Tito Puente's "Oye Como Va" and Silvio Rodríguez' "El Necio."

-Rayuela (Sunnyside Records 2012), is a collaboration with French pianist/composer Laurent Coq.
+Rayuela (Sunnyside Records 2012) is a collaboration with French pianist/composer Laurent Coq.
 It was inspired by the literary masterpiece of the same name by Argentinean writer Julio Cortázar (Hopscotch in English) and the compositions on the recording look to translate some of the most memorable characters and passages from the book into musical terms.
 They are joined by Dana Leong (cello and trombone) and Dan Weiss (tabla, drums and percussion), masterful musicians who helped create the unique ensemble sound that distinguishes this very special project.

 Alma Adentro (Marsalis Music, 2011), is a tribute to The Puerto Rican Songbook.
-On it he arranges and explores the music of five legendary Puerto Rican composers: Bobby Capó, Tite Curet Alonso, Pedro Flores, Rafael Hernández, and Sylvia Rexach (whom he considers "the George Gershwins, Cole Porters and Jerome Kerns of Puerto Rican song").
+On it Zenón arranges and explores the music of five legendary Puerto Rican composers: Bobby Capó, Tite Curet Alonso, Pedro Flores, Rafael Hernández, and Sylvia Rexach (whom he considers "the George Gershwins, Cole Porters and Jerome Kerns of Puerto Rican song").
 The recording features his longtime working quartet of pianist Luis Perdomo, bassist Hans Glawischnig and drummer Henry Cole, plus a ten-piece woodwind ensemble orchestrated and conducted by close friend and collaborator Guillermo Klein.
 This groundbreaking project both honors the music of these masters while at the same time exposing their music to new audiences.
 Alma Adentro was chosen as the Best Jazz Recording of 2011 by iTunes and NPR, and was nominated for a 2012 Grammy Award for Best Large Jazz Ensemble Album and a 2012 Latin Grammy for Best Instrumental Album.

-Esta Plena (Marsalis Music, 2009) draws from the traditional Plena music style of his home country and was supported by a fellowship from the prestigious John Simon Guggenheim Foundation.
+Esta Plena (Marsalis Music, 2009) draws from the traditional Plena music style of Zenón's home country and was supported by a fellowship from the prestigious John Simon Guggenheim Foundation.
 On it Zenón augmented his quartet to include three percussionists/vocalists and took on the additional roles of both lyricist and vocalist.
-Jazz Times wrote that Esta Plena is "...music with integrity, energy, poise and a fresh vision of how the Afro-Caribbean jazz aesthetic can evolve without losing its deep roots."
-In addition to being hailed by critics (New York Times, Village Voice, El Nuevo Día, Downbeat, The Chicago Tribune) as one of the best recordings of 2009, the recording earned Zenón two Grammy nominations (one for Best Improvised solo and one for Best Latin Jazz Recording of the year) as well as a Latin Grammy nomination for Best Latin Jazz Recording of the year.
+JazzTimes wrote that Esta Plena is "...music with integrity, energy, poise and a fresh vision of how the Afro-Caribbean jazz aesthetic can evolve without losing its deep roots."
+In addition to being hailed by critics (New York Times, Village Voice, El Nuevo Día, DownBeat, The Chicago Tribune) as one of the best recordings of 2009, the recording earned Zenón two Grammy nominations (one for Best Improvised Solo and one for Best Latin Jazz Recording of the Year) as well as a Latin Grammy nomination for Best Latin Jazz Recording of the year.

-Decidedly more personal and introspective, Awake (Marsalis Music, 2008) incorporates a string quartet and additional horns to Zenón's core group and brings to the forefront his formidable skills as a writer and arranger.
-As was admirably put in Audiophile Audition: "This is an album far beyond the usual sax & string outing, revealing a unique statement that communicates passion, intellect and spirit to the listener."
-Awake also caught the attention of the international press, garnering it 5 star reviews and top honors in publications like Jazzwise (UK), Jazz Man (France) and Jazz Magazine (France).
+Decidedly more personal and introspective, Awake (Marsalis Music, 2008) incorporates a string quartet and additional horns with Zenón's core group and brings to the forefront his formidable skills as a writer and arranger.
+As Audiophile Audition enthused: "This is an album far beyond the usual sax & string outing, revealing a unique statement that communicates passion, intellect and spirit to the listener."
+Awake also caught the attention of the international press, garnering 5-star reviews and top honors in publications like Jazzwise (UK), Jazz Man (France) and Jazz Magazine (France).